ArzoonSbd/BabylandAPI-Doc/babyland-rest-api-doc/shipping-cost/post.md

 [Back](../README.md)

-# Create Wishlist
+# Create Shipping Cost

-The post method api is used to add wishlist with valid customer login.
-To create new wishlist user should send valid product id in response body with array format.
+This API is used to create shipping cost by district and only customer token is valid.

-**URL** : `/apps/wishlist/`
+**URL** : `/apps/my-shipping-cost/`

 **Method** : `POST`